Deep Fundamental Factor Models: Russell 1000 Factor Modeling

-This section presents the application of our framework to the fitting of a fundamental factor model under heteroscedastic errors, as in the BARRA model.
-The BARRA model includes many more explanatory variables than used in experiments below, but the purpose, here, is to illustrate the application of our framework to financial data.
+This section presents the application of our framework to the fitting of a fundamental factor model.
+The Barra factor model includes many more explanatory variables than used in our experiments below, but the purpose, here, is to illustrate the application of our framework to a larger dataset.

-We define the universe as the top 250 stocks from the S\&P 500 index, ranked by market cap.
-Factors are given by Bloomberg and reported monthly over the period from November 2008 to November 2018.
-We remove stocks with too many missing factor values, leaving 218 stocks.

-We follow the two-step procedure defined in Section \ref{sect:param}.
-We begin by generating the model errors from our neural network over each period in the dataset, $t=1,\dots, T$.
-The historical factors are inputs to the model and are standardized to enable model interpretability.
-These factors are (i) current enterprise value; (ii) Price-to-Book ratio; (iii) current enterprise value to trailing 12 month EBITDA; (iv) Price-to-Sales ratio; (v) Price-to-Earnings ration; and (vi) log market cap.
-The responses are the monthly asset returns for each stock in our universe.

-We use a moving window of $m=24$ observations to estimate the sample covariance of the model error.
-For each $t=m,\dots, T$, the covariance matrix is reestimated and used to weight the error in the refined model fitting.
-The next period monthly asset returns are then forecasted.

-We use \verb|Tensorflow| \cite{abadi2016tensorflow} to implement a two hidden layer feed-forward network and develop a custom implementation for the generalized least squares error and variable sensitivites.
-The GLS model is implemented based on the two step procedure using the OLS regression in the Python \verb|StatsModels| module.

-All results are shown using $L_1$ regularization and $tanh$ activation functions.
-The number of hidden units and regularization parameters are found by five-fold cross-validation and reported alongside the results.

-Figure \ref{fig:LR_v_FFWD} compares the performance of a GLS estimator with the feed-forward neural network with 50 hidden units in the first hidden layer, 10 hidden units in the second layer and $\lambda_1=0.1$.
-Both models are fitted with heteroscedastic error and the in-sample performance is compared with the out-of-sample error.

-Figure \ref{fig:nunits} shows the in-sample MSE as a function of the number of hidden units in the hidden layer.
-The neural networks are trained here without $L_1$ regularization to demonstrate the effect of solely increasing the number of hidden units in the first layer.
-Increasing the number of hidden units reduces the bias in the model.

-Figure \ref{fig:l1_Reg} shows the effect of $L_1$ regularization on the MSE errors for a network with 50 units in the first hidden layer.
-Increasing the level of $L_1$ regularization increases the in-sample bias but reduces the out-of-sample bias, and hence the variance of the estimation error.

-Figure \ref{fig:NN_sens} shows the sensitivities of the GLS regression model and neural network models to each factor over a 48 month period from November 2014 to November 2018.
-The black line shows the sensitivities evaluated by our neural network based method.
-The red line shows the same sensitivities using linear regression.

-Figure \ref{fig:nns_dist} compares the distribution of sensitivities to each factor over a 48 month period from November 2014 to November 2018 as estimated by neural networks and GLS regression.

-Finally, although not the primary purpose of this paper, we provide evidence that our neural network factor model generates higher information ratios than the linear factor model when used to sort portfolios from our universe.
-Figure \ref{fig:IRs} shows the information ratios of a portfolio selection strategy which selects the $n$ stocks with the highest predicted monthly returns.
-The information ratios are evaluated for various size portfolios, using the S\&P 500 index as the benchmark.